Framework-R-D/phlex-design/doc/conceptual_design.rst

    *data-product providers*
       Data-product providers are framework components that provide data products from external entities to downstream user algorithms (see :numref:`ch_conceptual_design/providers:Data-Product Providers`).
-      From a functional-programming perspective, they are transforms that map a data-product set to the data product within that set.
+      From a functional programming perspective they are transforms that map a data cell to one of the data products within that data cell.

       In the workflow, one provider reads a :math:`\textit{SimDepos}` data product from each `Spill` in the ROOT input files, and the other reads a single :math:`\textit{Geometry}` corresponding to the `Job` from a GDML file.